mehersam/TASBEFlowAnalytics/README.md

 WORKFLOW

  The recommended workflow for using the TASBE package is to process your data in three stages: a.)
-Creation of a ColorModel which translates raw FCS data to comparable unit data. b.)
-Using the created ColorModel for batch processing of experimental data c.)
+Creation of a ColorModel which translates raw FCS data to comparable unit data. <br /> b.)
+Using the created ColorModel for batch processing of experimental data. <br /> c.)
 Comparison and Plotting of the results of batch processing.

 Example files are provided that show how these stages typically work.